LaunchCode-Education-Archived/cs50x-live/calendar/cs50/unit1-fundamentals/module1/materials/exercises/debug/README.md

   2. Add a breakpoint (little red dot) on line 17 (the first line inside of `main`) by clicking to the left of the number 17
   3. Run the program through the debugger by clicking the green `Debug` button at the top of the IDE.
   4. You should see that the program is paused at line 17.
-Advance to the next line by clicking the `Step Over` icon in the top right.
+Advance to the next line by clicking the `Step Over` icon in the top right (next to the blue `Play / Pause` icon.
   5. Continue stepping over each line and observe the changing values of variables in the right-hand panel.
   6. A couple times, you'll have to go back to the terminal and enter an integer, because the program is expecting an integer from the user